 In England the leading eye health and sight loss organisations are working together to deliver a plan for change called the England Vision Strategy.

-An Executive Committee comprising lead organisations from across our sector provide leadership for the England Vision Strategy.
+The EVS Strategic Committee is comprised of lead organisations from across our sector provide leadership for the England Vision Strategy.
 The priorities are addressed across England by task and finish groups actively promoting partnership working across the Adult UK Sight Loss Pathway and the Pathway for Children and Young People (0 to 25 years) with Visual Impairment and their families.

 Executive Committee Members:

 - Richard Whittington Chair – England Vision Strategy

 - Colin Whitbourn, RNIB

 - Phil Ambler, TPT

 - Richard Knight, LOCSU

 - Richard Wormald, The Royal College of Ophthalmologists